How to Make Money Recycling Paper (Including Shredded Paper)

 3. Sort Paper Products into the Right Groups

-Sorting paper products into appropriate groups is important.
-Most recycling centers will pay by weight and won’t let you bring in a pile of miscellaneous paper products.
+It is important to sort paper products into appropriate groups.
+Most recycling centers will pay by weight and will not let you bring in a pile of miscellaneous paper products.

 Instead, they will want each type of paper they accept sorted into specific groups.
-The cardboard goes into one group.
-Corrugated cardboard (the kind with the ridges in the middle layer) may have to be in a separate group.
+The cardboard goes into one group, but corrugated cardboard (the kind with the ridges in the middle layer) may have to be in a separate group.

-Newspapers, magazines and plain printing paper will all likely have to go in their own groups as well.
+Newspapers, magazines, and plain printing paper will all likely have to go in their own groups.
 The more sorted and organized you are with your paper, the easier it will be to get your cash.

 4. How To Make Money With Shredded Paper

-Sell your shredded paper to vendors who sell ceramics that may use shredded paper at the bottom of the box to protect the ceramics from breaking.
+Sell your shredded paper to vendors who sell ceramics.
+They may use shredded paper at the bottom of the box to protect the ceramics from breaking.

 You can also look for local companies that ship fragile products that need packing materials.
 Your shredded paper might be just what they need to protect those items at a reasonable price.